carbonscott/rc/UltiSnips/thinking/vocabulary.md

 # Logic Thinking

 * State: descriptive assumption (static);
-	* List of examples, and abstract the definition and then make it a stated assumption;
+	* List of examples, and abstract (remove dependency) the definition and then make it a stated assumption;
 * Transition relation: transformation assumption (dynamic); This is the relation that connects the new state and the original state;
 	* Recursion: a special transformation rule; `I can solve it` because `I can solve it`.
 	* Based on example and abstract the relation between stated assumptions;